ShishirPatil/ShishirPatil.github.io/index.md

 <div class="blurb">
 	<!-- <h2>Hi there, I'm Shishir Patil!</h2> -->
 	<p>
-        I am a third year Ph.D. student in Computer Science at UC Berkeley advised by <a href='https://people.eecs.berkeley.edu/~jegonzal/'>Prof. Joseph Gonzalez</a> and <a href='https://people.eecs.berkeley.edu/~prabal/'>Prof. Prabal Dutta</a>.
-I am broadly interested in systems for machine learning, and machine learning for the edge.
-I am affiliated with the <a href ='https://rise.cs.berkeley.edu/'>RISE Lab</a>, <a href='https://lab11.eecs.berkeley.edu/'>Lab11</a>, and <a href='https://bair.berkeley.edu/'>Berkeley AI Research (BAIR)</a>.
+        I am a Ph.D. student in Computer Science at UC Berkeley advised by <a href='https://people.eecs.berkeley.edu/~jegonzal/'>Prof. Joseph Gonzalez</a> and <a href='https://people.eecs.berkeley.edu/~prabal/'>Prof. Prabal Dutta</a>.
+I am broadly interested in systems for machine learning, machine learning for the edge, and Sky computing.
+I am affiliated with the <a href ='https://rise.cs.berkeley.edu/'>RISE Lab</a>, <a href='https://lab11.eecs.berkeley.edu/'>Lab11</a>, <a href ='https://sky.cs.berkeley.edu/'>Sky</a>, and <a href='https://bair.berkeley.edu/'>Berkeley AI Research (BAIR)</a>.
     </p>
     <p>
-        Previously, I spent two wonderful years as a <i>Research Fellow</i> at <a href ='https://www.microsoft.com/en-us/research/lab/microsoft-research-india/'>Microsoft Research India</a>, where I was advised by <a href='http://www.prateekjain.org/'>Prateek Jain</a> from the <em>Machine Learning and Optimization Group,</em> <a href='http://harsha-simhadri.org/'>Harsha Vardhan Simhadri</a> and <a href='https://www.microsoft.com/en-us/research/people/visesha/'>Vivek Seshadri</a> from the <em>Systems Group</em>.
+        I spent the Summer of 2021 with the Core ML team at <a href = 'https://www.amazon.science/research-areas/machine-learning'>Amazon Science</a>.
+Previously, I spent two wonderful years as a <i>Research Fellow</i> at <a href ='https://www.microsoft.com/en-us/research/lab/microsoft-research-india/'>Microsoft Research India</a>, where I was advised by <a href='http://www.prateekjain.org/'>Prateek Jain</a> from the Machine Learning and Optimization Group, <a href='http://harsha-simhadri.org/'>Harsha Vardhan Simhadri</a> and <a href='https://www.microsoft.com/en-us/research/people/visesha/'>Vivek Seshadri</a> from the Systems Group.
         <!-- <a href="/about">Read more about my life...</a> -->
     </p>